-The level of negative findings from our limited reviews is of concern and warrants continued deliberate and concerted action by KPMG.
-The firm needs to focus on identifying and addressing the root causes for the matters reported from our audit file reviews, financial reporting surveillances, and for findings from internal and global firm reviews.
-The firm should continue to evaluate the effectiveness of its current initiatives to improve audit quality and revise them or implement new and improved actions if they are not achieving appropriate outcomes.
+The level of negative findings from our limited reviews has declined in recent years.
+However, the firm should continue to identify and address the root causes for the matters reported from our audit file reviews and for findings from internal and global firm reviews.
+The firm should also continue with its current initiatives to implement enhanced actions to maintain and sustain improved audit quality.